 But the documents also highlight deep divisions among his followers over how to wage their campaigns.

-Bin Laden warned that conflict with regimes in the Middle East would distract the extremists from hitting hard at what as far as he was concerned was the real enemy - America.
+Bin Laden warned that conflict with regimes in the Middle East would distract the fighters from hitting hard at what as far as he was concerned was the real enemy - the US.

 "We should stop operations against the army and the police in all regions, especially Yemen," he wrote.